SaimonL/render-text-helper/README.md

 ### Limit Print

 This function makes sure that the string does not go over a specific given limit.
+It has three parameters.
-It has two parameters "limit" which is defaulted to 32 and "more_indicator" which defaults to "."
+"limit" which is defaulted to 32 and controls how far to show the characters.
+"more_indicator" which defaults to "." and controls which character to use to indicate there are more.
+"indicator_length" which defaults to 3 and controls how many times to show the more indicator.

 ```ruby
 'hello'.limit_print